-She was a professional stewardess employed on passenger liners belonging to The Cunard Steam Ship Company, having joined the company some three years before the outbreak of the Great War.
+She became a professional stewardess employed on passenger liners belonging to The Cunard Steam Ship Company, having joined the company some three years before the outbreak of the Great War, and resided in Glasgow, Scotland.

 Her usual ship was the S.S.
 Cameronia, upon which she engaged at Glasgow, on 15th April 1915, but at the end of April 1915, the Admiralty requisitioned that ship for war use as a troop ship and on 1st May 1915, nine crew members not needed for her new rôle, (stewards, stewardesses and a matron) were transferred to the Lusitania.

-These included Mattie Phillips who transferred to the Lusitania for what would be the liner’s last ever voyage across the Atlantic.
+These included Mary Phillips who transferred to the Lusitania for what would be the liner’s last ever voyage across the Atlantic.
 When the ship was sunk, six days into her voyage and only hours away from her Liverpool destination, out of nineteen stewardesses who had sailed from New York, only six survived.
-Mattie Phillips was lucky enough to be amongst this six.
+Mary Phillips was lucky enough to be amongst this six.

 An account in the Swansea newspaper The Cambria Leader for Monday 10th May 1915 tells of her brother Harry‘s relief upon hearing that she was safe: -